kelvinlinkk/DialogJS/README.md

 # DialogJS Documentation

 A lightweight JavaScript library for creating interactive dialogue systems in games.
+(This project has become too hard to maintain)

 ## Table of Contents
 1. [Overview](#overview)